Why Lab-Grown Diamonds Are a Massive Scam! May 13, 2021 – Posted in: Jewelry Blog

 Short History of Lab-Grown Diamonds

 In the late 18th century, scientists discovered that diamonds are made from pure carbon.
 This prompted them to start developing methods to grow diamonds under artificial conditions.

 James Ballantyne Hannay and Frederic Henri Moissan gave it a fair shot, but by today’s standards, their method was crude, to say the least.
 Within a crucible furnace, they heated charcoal to more than 3,500°F together with iron.
 Then, they cooled the iron to create the pressure needed for diamond creation.
 This first experiment flopped.
 But it motivated others to try their luck with the process.

 In 1954, General Electric (GE) issued an announcement that they were the first to have the technology.
 At that time, IIjin Diamonds, a Korean competitor of ASEA and GE, came onto the scene.
 But it turned out that the Korean company abused GE’s trade secret.
 A former employee stole the technology and shared it with IIjin Diamonds.

-However, GE was the first to introduce artificial gem-quality into the market.
-This technology came in 1971 and is still the primary technique for cultivating lab-grow diamonds.
+However, GE was the first to introduce artificial gem quality into the market.
+This technology came in 1971 and is still the primary technique for cultivating lab-grown diamonds.

 How Are Lab Grown Diamonds Made?